wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

     (7) The court may, if it thinks fit, call as a witness the person who made or prepared the report.

     Compare: 1968 No 63 ss 29(3)--(7), 29A(3)--(5), (7), (8)

+    Section 134(3)(b): amended, on 31 March 2014, by [section 29][331] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

-##### 135 Costs of reports under section 133
+##### 135 Costs of reports requested under section 133

-*   (1) Fees for reports prepared under a request under [section 133(2)][172], and reasonable expenses incurred,---
+*   (1) Fees for the preparation of reports requested under [section 133][198], and reasonable expenses incurred, must---

-    *   (a) may be determined in accordance with regulations made under [section 147(2)(d)][187]; and
+    *   (a) be determined in accordance with regulations made under [section 16D][327] of the Family Courts Act 1980 or, if no such regulations are made, by the Registrar of the court; and

-    *   (b) are payable by any party or parties to the proceedings the court orders or, if the court so decides, are payable out of public money appropriated by Parliament for the purpose.
+    *   (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.

+    (2) Where in any proceedings a report requested under [section 133][198] has been prepared and the fees and expenses relating to that report have been paid under subsection (1), the court must make an order under [section 135A][201] unless the court declines to do so in accordance with that section.

+    Section 135: replaced, on 31 March 2014, by [section 30][332] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

+##### 135A Order requiring reimbursement of costs payments

+*   (1) An order referred to in [section 131(4)][195] or [135(2)][200] must require the parties to reimburse to the Crown the prescribed proportion of the amount paid by the Crown,---

+    *   (a) under [section 131(1)(b)][195], in respect of the fees and expenses of a lawyer appointed under [section 7][9] or [130][194]:

+    *   (b) under [section 135(1)(b)][200], in respect of a report requested under [section 133][198].

+    (2) Despite subsection (1), the court may decline to make an order against a party if satisfied that the order would cause serious hardship to the party or to a dependent child of the party.

+    (3) Each party against whom an order is made under subsection (1) must pay an equal share of the prescribed proportion.

+    (4) Despite subsection (3), if the court is satisfied that, in view of the circumstances of the case, including the conduct of any party, it would be inappropriate to require a party to pay the amount payable in accordance with that subsection, the court may substitute, for that party, a different amount not exceeding the prescribed proportion.

+    (5) In this section,---

+    _dependent child_, in relation to a party, means a child whose day-to-day care is substantially the responsibility of the party

+    _prescribed proportion_ means the proportion that is prescribed by regulations made under [section 147][216] for the purposes of this section

+    _serious hardship_, in relation to a party or a dependent child of a party,---

+    *   (a) includes significant financial difficulties that arise because of---

+        *   (i) the party's inability to meet minimum living expenses according to normal community standards; or

+        *   (ii) the cost of medical treatment for an illness or injury of the party or a dependent child of the party; or

+        *   (iii) a serious illness suffered by the party or by a dependent child of the party; or

+        *   (iv) the cost of education for a dependent child of the party:

+    *   (b) does not include significant financial difficulties that arise because---

+        *   (i) the social activities and entertainment of the party or those of a dependent child of the party may be limited; or

+        *   (ii) the party is unable to afford goods or services that are expensive or of a high quality or standard according to normal community standards.

+    Section 135A: inserted, on 31 March 2014, by [section 30][332] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

+##### 135B Enforcement of orders made under section 135A

-    (2) An amount of any fees and expenses ordered to be paid by a party under subsection (1)(b) is, if paid by the Crown, a debt due to the Crown by that party and, in default of payment of the amount, payment of the amount may be enforced, by order of a District Court or the High Court as the case may require, in the same manner as a judgment of that court.
+*   (1) The amount that a party is ordered to reimburse under [section 135A][201] is a debt due to the Crown by that party and may be enforced in a District Court or the High Court, as the case may require, in the same manner as a judgment of that court.

-    Compare: 1968 No 63 s 29A(6), (6A)
+    (2) Despite [section 113][333] or [123][334] of the District Courts Act 1947 or [section 100A][335] of the Judicature Act 1908, no court fee is payable by a person who seeks to enforce, on behalf of the Crown, an order referred to in subsection (1), but the fee that would otherwise be payable---

+    *   (a) is to be added to the amount sought to be enforced; and

+    *   (b) must be paid to the Registrar of the court out of any proceeds that result from the enforcement.

+    (3) For the purposes of [section 14(1)(b)][336] of the Crown Proceedings Act 1950, the Secretary may, on behalf of the Crown, enforce a debt under this section.

+    Section 135B: inserted, on 31 March 2014, by [section 30][332] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 136 Court may hear person on child's cultural background